- Registration Mechanics

 Note: You register for both Fall and Spring, in each of your appointments.

 Time #1 — register for one class for Fall and one class for Spring

-Time #2 — register for a second class for fall and a second class for spring.
-You can also drop your first class and add another at this time.
+Time #2 — register for a second class for Fall and a second class for Spring.
+You can also drop your first class and exchange it for another at this time.

 If you cannot make your appointment time and need someone to register for you, please contact the Registrar’s office, firstname.lastname@example.org or 503-768-6614 for instructions

 Planning your curriculum

 Consult the planning guides, course descriptions, course schedule, and exam schedule to select classes.
 In addition to your interest in a class, you should consider graduation requirements, state bar subjects, and courses needed as prerequisites.
 You should also include some courses that may be challenging or an entirely new subject to you.
 Check the three-year plan to see how often a course is offered and the division in which a course is scheduled.

 If you are interested in the following programs, you can contact the director of the program to get scheduling advice:

 Business and Intellectual Property — Steve Goebel, email@example.com

 Environmental Law — Janice Weis, firstname.lastname@example.org, and Lucy Brehm, email@example.com